technomonah/dbt_mcdm_challenge/README.md

 	A: Compare your dashboard with the dashboard from task.
 If some numbers doesn't match, then some fiels in your model got incorrect mapped

 	Q: What if there're no MCDM sctructure field in raw datasource data?
-	A: So you began the main goal of this task :)
-	Suggest wich field or fields corresponds to MCDM ones by their meaning.
+	A: So you started understending the main goal of this task :-)	Suggest wich field or fields corresponds to MCDM ones by their meaning.
 If there're no such fields, then probably datasource just doesnt got them